feres1994/AdresTest/adres/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run but before cd adres then run:
 ### `npm i`

 to get all dependencies

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.